Provolone Corn Loaf

 - 1 tablespoon minced fresh sage or 1 teaspoon rubbed sage

 - 2 teaspoons baking powder

 - 1 teaspoon salt

 - 1/4 cup olive oil

-- 4 ounces provolone cheese, shredded or 1 cup (4 ounces) shredded part-skim mozzarella cheese
+- 1 cup shredded provolone or part-skim mozzarella cheese

 - Preheat oven to 350°.
 Sprinkle 2 teaspoons cornmeal on the bottom and sides of a greased 8x4-in. loaf pan; set aside.
 In a large bowl, combine flour, sage, baking powder, salt, pepper, baking soda, cayenne if desired and remaining cornmeal.
 In another bowl, beat eggs, buttermilk and oil.
 Stir into dry ingredients just until moistened.
 Fold in cheese.